IQSS/dataverse-client-r/README.md

 Many features of the Dataverse API are public and require no authentication.
-This means in many cases you can search for and retrieve data without a Dataverse account or API key – you wil not need to worry about this.
+This means in many cases you can search for and retrieve data without a Dataverse account or API key – you will not need to worry about this.

 For features that require a Dataverse account for the specific server